Grislow/KnowledgeBase/resources/glossary.md

 ##

 ## Remote Procedure Call(RPC)
-A [Session Layer](#osi-model) protocol that uses the [client-server model](#client-server-architecture).
-RPC allows a computer to a request a service from a remote entity without having to understand the networks details.
+A remote procedure call is when a client calls a procedure on a server located on another computer or network without having to understand the underlying network details.

+A popular RPC framework - [grpc](https://grpc.io/about/).

 ## REPL
 A __Read-eval-print-loop__ is a simple programming environment where you can easily run and execute your code without the hastle of installing extra software.